Inside the Systems

 Tier 1 support: If you reach a human agent, you're typically speaking with tier 1 support.
 These agents handle the most common issues using scripts, knowledge bases, and limited decision authority.
 They can answer questions, process simple requests, and solve problems that fit standard categories.
 For anything beyond their training and authority, they escalate.

 Ticketing and tracking: Your interaction creates a record in a ticketing system.
 This record follows your case through resolution, documenting what happened, what was promised, and what actions were taken.
 Good ticketing systems allow any agent to see your history; poor ones require you to re-explain your issue at each contact.
+Zendesk's Customer Experience Trends reports have found that the average first-response time across industries is approximately 11 hours — a figure that reflects the queue-based nature of these systems.

 Escalation tiers: When tier 1 can't resolve an issue, it escalates.
 Tier 2 agents have more training and authority.
 They handle complex problems, edge cases, and situations requiring judgment beyond standard scripts.
 Further escalation to supervisors, specialized teams, or management occurs for the most difficult or sensitive issues.